quacksecho/beer-money-tools/README.md

 Welcome to beer-money-tools, a collection of scripts designed to help you in your quest to make money online.
 They don't circumvent or automate anything that's intended to be human-led, such as filling in surveys.
 They just help with decision-making when selecting the surveys themselves.
 Let's start with Qmee.

+NOTE: You will need to enable developer mode for Chrome extensions to let this work - otherwise it won't have permission to manipulate the page.

 ## Qmee Pro

 Earn money by completing surveys and cashback offers: